 “I feel you’ve gotten to know me, in a biblical sense.
 I didn’t get to quite know you.”
 He leaned over and pressed his nails into the seat for leverage.
 This made an ever so irritating sound which prompted Crowley to nearly jump out through the roof of the car.

 “Hold it, angel!”
 Aziraphale wasn’t sure what to hold exactly, but he did, nonetheless.
 “Listen, I don’t think tonight’s working out for us.
-I’d rather the musical stylings of Freddie Mercury didn’t accompany us.
+I’d rather the musical stylings of Roger Taylor didn’t accompany us.
 Plus, it’s hard to get in the mood inside this thing.”

 “Oh Crowley, don’t just call yourself ‘this thing,’ you have so much more worth.”